The HEPA filter was first developed during World War II by the US government as a way to create an effective gas mask.

 - H14 – 99.995% efficiency at MPPS

-In the US, the most common standard is the MERV Rating (Minimum Efficiency Rating Value).
+In the US, the most common standard is the MERV Rating (Minimum Efficiency Rating Value) which is set by ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers).

 - **MERV 17 – 99.97% efficiency at 0.3 microns and larger

 The key difference in these standards is the particle size where the efficiency is measured.
-In the US, filter efficiency is measured at 0.3 microns whereas in Europe it will likely be in the 0.12 to 0.20 range.
+In the US, filter efficiency is measured at 0.3 microns whereas in Europe it will likely be in the 0.04 to 0.17 micron range.

 When you go smaller than these particle sizes, filter efficiency usually increases.
 So, if you see a product marketed as having a certain efficiency at a particle size smaller than this, it is marketing hype.
 It sounds impressive and takes advantage of most people not understanding how the science works.